Goal Projection and Advice Disclosure

 - As described above, the goal forecaster graph projects performance net of fees.
 However, Betterment does not take into account the specific fees that are currently or will be assessed by other provider(s) in connection with any linked accounts.
 Instead, Betterment assumes that its management fee, which is based on your goal’s account balance (including your Betterment account balance combined with any linked external accounts to your goal) – plus any third-party Advisor fees if applicable – applies to any linked accounts.
 Betterment's management fee varies based on Betterment account balance and/or deposit behavior.
 If your goal includes a linked external account, it could impact the Betterment management fee tier that applies to your goal projection, since the projection reflects a fee assumption that is based on goal balance, while the fees you actually pay Betterment are based on your Betterment account balance.
 If clients link an external account with fees that materially differ from Betterment’s assumptions, Betterment's projections and related advice in the projections will be inaccurate.

-- If a client links an external cash account or account holding crypto assets, Betterment’s goal projections reflect the balance of such accounts based on currently available balance information.
+- If a client links an external cash account, Betterment’s goal projections reflect the balance of such accounts based on currently available balance information.
 Betterment’s goal projections do not assume any growth or losses in these types of accounts.
-Betterment’s determination of whether an external account is a cash account or holds crypto assets is based on information provided by the client or Plaid, depending on how the account is connected.
+Betterment’s determination of whether an external account is a cash account is based on information provided by the client or Plaid, depending on how the account is connected.
 Betterment cannot guarantee the accuracy of the information it receives from Plaid or from clients.
 A non-depository investing account connected via Plaid will not be treated as a cash account, regardless of its holdings.

 C. Betterment For Advisors Fee Assumptions